you-zhou/notes/dev.md

 ## open(filename, mode) binary v.s. text mode
 ### text mode
-Default., which means strings are converted to files while reading and writing with a specific encoding (platform dependent).
+Default.
+Data strings are converted to files while reading and writing with a specific encoding (platform dependent).

 ### binary mode
-Data
+Data is read and written in the form of bytes objects.
+This mode should be used for all files that don't contain text.

 # Django
 ## Slug